 The Southern foothills

-Also called as Himalayan foothills, this zone occupies the southern most part of the country.
+Also called as Himalayan foothills or Siwalik Hills, this zone occupies the southernmost part of the country.
 The plains in the south of the country are part of the region known as Terai, which extends from Kashmir, through Nepal, to Bhutan.
 The average annual rainfall in this region generally reaches up to 200 inches resulting to luxuriant vegetation particularly tropical forests rich in wildlife, while at times hot, steamy and unhealthy tracts are other features of this zone.

-Bhutan's climate varies widely depending upon elevation.
-In the southern region it is tropical, with a monsoon season and eastern part is warmer than the west.
+Bhutan's climate varies widely depending upon elevation and country is divided into three distinct climatic zones: alpine, temperate and subtropical zones.
+The climate is humid and subtropical in the southern plains and foothills, temperate in the inner Himalayan valleys of the central regions, and cold in the north with year-round snow on the main Himalayan range.
+The eastern part of the country is warmer than the west.
 The central valleys of Punakha, Wangduephodrang, Mongar, Trashigang and Lhuntshi enjoy a semi-tropical climate with cool winters, whereas Paro, Thimphu, Trongsa and Bumthang have relatively harsher climate including snowfall in winter.

-In the valleys where most tourist activities are concentrated, the winters (mid-November to mid-March) are dry with daytime temperatures of 16 – 18 degree centigrade while evening and early morning are cold with night time temperature sometimes falling below zero.
+In the valleys where most tourist activities are concentrated, the winters (mid-November to mid-March) are dry with daytime temperatures of 14 – 16 degree centigrade while evening and early morning are cold with nighttime temperature sometimes falling below zero.

-Spring lasts from mid-March to the beginning of June, with temperatures warming gradually to 27-29 degree centigrade by day and about 18 degree centigrade at night.
+Spring lasts from mid-March to the beginning of June, with temperatures warming gradually to 27-30 degree centigrade by day and about 18 degree centigrade at night.
 However, cold spells are possible up until the end of April, with a chance of new snow on the mountains above the valleys.
-Strong, gusty winds start blowing almost every day from noon to early evening .
-The first storms break, and they become more and more frequent with the approach of the monsoon which arrives in mid-June.
+Strong, gusty winds start blowing almost every day from noon to early evening.
+The first storms break, and they become more and more frequent with the approach of the monsoon which arrives in late-June.

 The country receives abundant rain especially in the south, as it gets full face of monsoon coming from the Bay of Bengal.
-To which its mountains form a barrier.
-At the end of September, after the last of the big rains, autumn suddenly arrives and sky gets clear, a brisk breeze picks up and temperature starts falling towards freezing at night although bright sunshine continues to keep the days warm.
-Autumn is the magnificent season that lasts until mid-November and it is the best time to visit this fascinating mountain Kingdom.
+At the end of September first fortnight, after the last of the big rains, autumn suddenly arrives and sky gets clear, a brisk breeze picks up and temperature starts falling towards freezing at night although bright sunshine continues to keep the days warm.
+Autumn and Spring are best time to visit this fascinating mountain Kingdom.